NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/3DSlicerInternationalization/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
      If there are specific steps that you could not complete then you can describe them here, too. -->

+* Daily Slicer Internationalization sessions with over 20 participants from Africa, Latin America, North America and Europe

 * Added the Module translation lookup table to the Slicer Langage Packs repository.
 Click [here](https://github.com/Slicer/SlicerLanguagePacks/blob/main/Module%20translation%20lookup%20table.md) to view it!

 * [Excel worksheet with language selection](https://github.com/Slicer/SlicerLanguagePacks/releases/tag/TranslationResources)